 Perfection for misuse

 The very reason that OpenAI decided to go through a long and staged release, is because the model is extremely prone to misuse.
 Center on Terrorism, Extremism, and Counterterrorism(CTEC) demonstrated that it is possible to create models that can generate synthetic propaganda for ideologies such as white supremacy, Marxism, Jihadist Islamism, and anarchism.

 They also show that the Detection methods, despite having low accuracy can mislead by suspecting that an actor is generating synthetic text.

 OpenAI states that although there have been discussions around the potential danger and misuse of the model, one thing that motivated them to release the model was the lack of any evidence so far.

 OpenAI has published a model-card alongside the models on GitHub to give people a sense of the issues inherent to language models such as GPT-2.
 OpenAI also performed a qualitative, in-house evaluation of some of the biases in GPT-2.

 In a Nutshell

 Despite all the buzz regarding security/misuse concerns, the GPT-2 is a breakthrough in Natural Text Generation which can benefit in many ways.
-The language itself is a criterion for intelligence and with such a model, machines will soon be able to converse efficiently.
+Language itself is a criterion for intelligence and with the uprising of such powerful models, machines will soon be able to converse efficiently.